ChimesOfDestruction/Basic-Screenlocker/README.md

 ### About:
 * All the code has been commented and described, you can edit it to your liking.
 * Includes startup method.
 (Copy to startup folder)
-* Currently undetected by Windows Defender and many antiviruses.
+* ~~Currently undetected by Windows Defender and many antiviruses.~~
+* Now detected by antiviruses, RIP.

 ### TODO:
 * Self-delete instead of adding placeholder file.